margarida-cardeano-pinheiro/Portfolio/Advanced Topics in Data Science/README.md

    - Feature engineering to create more than eight meaningful features based on dataset analysis.
    - Implementing four distinct algorithms, assessing them on metrics like accuracy and precision.
    - The project deliverables included a detailed report (following the IEEE format), an electronic presentation, and the R code for analysis.
 Each step was documented, with motivations for feature selection, algorithm choices, and findings from model evaluations.

-For more detailed guidelines on the project requirements, refer to the [provided project document]().